mui/mui-x/docs/data/date-pickers/localization/localization.md

 </LocalizationProvider>;
 ```

-### Using the component prop
+### Using props

-If you want to customize some translations on specific component, you can use the `localeText` prop exposer by all our pickers.
+If you want to customize some translations on specific component, you can use the `localeText` prop exposed by all our pickers.

 ```jsx
 <DatePicker localeText={{ clearButtonLabel: 'Empty' }} />